PasJK/grading-api/README.md

 # grading-api
 for test

-Start with command  node server.js
+Run with command  node server.js